Distance Education

 Live-Stream Courses

 Live-Streamed courses allow out of town or out of province students to attend a live course taking place on Horizon’s campus in Saskatoon through a video-conferencing service called Zoom.
-Students attend the class via live streaming at the same time as on-campus students and interact with their professor and classmates in real time.
+Students attend the class via live-streaming at the same time as on-campus students and interact with their professor and classmates in real time.
 Your course readings, activities, and essay writing happen as they would in a traditional course format.
-Out of town/province students can request to live stream into any Horizon course taking place on-campus.
-Live-Streamed courses follow our on-campus course syllabi and course schedule.
+Out of town/province students can request to live-stream into most any Horizon course taking place on-campus.
+Live-streamed courses follow our on-campus course syllabi and course schedule.

 In order to use the Zoom software, adequate high-speed internet is required.
 Zoom can be accessed and installed on Mac, PC, Android phone/tablet, iPhone/iPad.